 The accounting workforce should, therefore, be well-informed about the latest changes in both policy frameworks and technological advancements.
-If there is new accounting software that you think the finance department can benefit from, they need to be educated and trained to use it.
+If there is new accounting software that you think the finance and accounting departments can benefit from, they need to be educated and trained to use it.

 In addition, if one of the accountants falls sick or takes a few days off for a holiday, the rest of the team will be able to carry out the work if they’re trained well.
 This will make sure that financial tasks are unaffected by contingencies.

 Different types of training include guest speaker sessions by industry veterans, conferences, and seminars.
 You can also provide one-on-one training sessions for individual employees who need to do better in a certain area, for example, tax accounting.

 2. Improved coordination between departments